Trump ousts Massie, and other takeaways from Tuesday’s primary elections

 It was one of two key races on Kentucky’s primary ballots in which Trump demonstrated his lasting influence with Republican voters.

-Kentucky’s polls were the first to close on a day in which Alabama, Georgia, Idaho, Oregon and Pennsylvania were also holding primaries.
+Kentucky’s polls were the most closely watched on a day in which Alabama, Georgia, Idaho, Oregon and Pennsylvania were also holding primaries.

 Here are takeaways from Tuesday’s contests: